Today, if you’re working at a big tech company, the chances are that working on a web application is something like this:

 An example of this is “the user interface is a pure function of its data model” which turns out to be impractical, necessitating the addition of local “state” which in turn is recognized as a violation of the original abstraction and replaced with “pure components” which in turn are just as impractical as before and thus violated by “use hooks to hide state anywhere”.

 Assuming abstractions are perfect can be a problem, but usually it’s actually the opposite of the real problem.
-It’s like the old chesnut “when you assume you make an ass out of u and me”.
-It’s utterly wrong — if you don’t assume you’ll never get anything done, although sometimes you’ll assume incorrectly.
+It’s like the old chestnut “when you assume you make an ass out of u and me”.
+It’s utterly wrong — if you don’t assume you’ll never get anything done, although sometimes you’ll assume incorrectly (and failures are more memorable than successes).

-The command and pernicious problem is software relying on or assuming flaws in the abstraction layer.
-A simple (and common) example of this is software developers discovering a private, undocumented, or deprecated call in an API and using it because it’s easy or they assume that, say, because it’s been around for five years it will always be there, or that because they work in the same company as the people who created the API they can rely on inside knowledge or contacts to mitigate any issues that arise.
+The common and pernicious problem is software relying on or assuming flaws in the abstraction layer.
+A simple, common example of this is software developers discovering a private, undocumented, or deprecated call in an API and using it because it’s easy or they assume that, say, because it’s been around for five years it will always be there, or that because they work in the same company as the people who created the API they can rely on inside knowledge or contacts to mitigate any issues that arise.

 The definition in the Wikipedia article (I’ve not read Joel Spolsky’s article, but I expect he actually knows what he’s talking about; he usually does) is something like “assuming arithmetic works”, “assuming the compiler works”, “assuming the API call works as documented”.
 These are, literally, what you do as a software engineer.
 Sometimes you might double-check something worked as expected, usually because it’s known to fail in certain cases.